How do I choose which applied statistics master’s program is best for me?

 What supplementary materials are required in the application?

-A one page supplemented statement on your statistical, mathematical, or computer science background.
+A one page supplemental statement on your statistical, mathematical, or computer science background.
 Please describe any courses you have taken as an undergraduate or graduate student or any work experience you have in these fields.
+The supplemental statement is in addition to your personal statement.

 Is an interview required for admission?